 What is Karadeniz Powership?

-A Powership is an exceptional marine vessel – a floating powerhouse resource with an electricity generating station installed on it.
+A Powership is an exceptional marine vessel – a floating powerhouse resource with an electricity-generating station installed on it.
 Power ships have their own generators that run on oil or gas.
 They usually anchor close to land and are connected with transmission lines to the regional or local electricity grid.
 Power ships are leased by a host country for a specific period.

 In 2009, the Karadeniz Powership – an auxiliary branch of the Turkey-based Karadeniz Energy Group- designed and developed its own “Power ships” to accomplish the mission of establishing the world’s first Powership fleet.

-To begin with, four bulk-carrier converted Powerships, namely – DoÄŸan Bey, Rauf Bey, Kaya Bey, and Ali Can Bey, all set sail as a part of the global expansion strategy worth more than billions of dollars.
-In 2010 – 2011, these ships commenced their duties in Iraq and Pakistan to have the population meet their power needs.
+To begin with, four bulk-carrier converted Powerships, namely Doğan Bey, Rauf Bey, Kaya Bey, and Ali Can Bey, all set sail as part of a global expansion strategy worth more than billions of dollars.
+In 2010 – 2011, these ships commenced their duties in Iraq and Pakistan to meet the population meet their power needs.
 A fifth ship, Irem Sultan, joined the pack in 2012, followed by Fatmagül Sultan in 2013.

 Recently, Turkish Karpowership’s seventh floating power ship will aid Cuba in tackling its energy crisis.
 The Cuban oil-fired power plants are old and deficient; only five per cent of Cuba’s power comes from alternative energy resources.
-Cuba has employed seven floating powerplants, which will generate around 400 megawatts.
+Cuba has employed seven floating power plants, which will generate around 400 megawatts.
 The government plans to buy small diesel-powered land-based generators to support the grid and service its Soviet-era fuel-fired power plants.

 The energy woes are a part of the deeper financial crisis caused due to external factors like the US Sanctions, Covid-19 and poor economic management.
-The modern powerships can offer quick relief and slow the growing energy crisis.
+The modern power ships can offer quick relief and slow the growing energy crisis.

 What are the benefits of Power Ships?